 According to one UK survey, 9 in 10 CEOs plan on retaining at least some element of working from home (WFH) as a long-term feature.
 The potential upside of WFH (e.g. higher productivity and lower overheads) is a compelling prospect for any employer.
 But of course, the pitfalls are real too.

 Here’s a rundown of the benefits of remote working, as well as the risks to guard against.

 The paranoid attitude to remote working is that it gives the green light for slacking.
 The evidence shows something different.
 In fact, one major study of 16,000 employees found that WFH can bring about a productivity boost equivalent to one extra working day each week.

 Who are your most effective employees?
-When everyone is based on-site, it’s easy to overestimate the value of certain behaviours.
+When everyone is based on-site, it’s easy to overestimate the value of certain behaviors.
 For instance, just because particular workers always stay late or seem to look busy, it’s not necessarily a reliable performance indicator.

 Remote working usually brings about a change in management focus.
-Clocking on times are no longer as relevant.
+Clocking on times is no longer as relevant.
 There’s less micromanagement, and more analysis of outcomes, such as workload progress and the quality of work produced.
 All of this can encourage more accurate, unbiased performance measurement.